Strategy Map or Results Map – Which is Better?by Stacey Barr |

 [Click the image for a larger view]

 Peter has always seen a clean relationship between the two approaches, using the Balanced Scorecard for strategy design and PuMP for measuring and cascading and executing that strategy.
-And he has some very clear thoughts about how the two maps correlate.
+And he has some very clear thoughts about how the Balanced Scorecard Strategy Map and the PuMP Results Map correlate.

 How does the correlation between a Results Map and Strategy Map work?

 In a Strategy Map, there are four perspectives in its tabular layout:

 - Financial Perspective – the results for the shareholders

 - Customer Perspective – the results for the customer

 - Learning and Growth Perspective – organisational capability results

 In a Results Map, there are four layers in its concentric circular layout: